 Welcome to the data dashboards at LWTech.
 Please select a dashboard below to review disaggregated student data.
-THe following fields are included: enrollment, persistence, learn more about enrollment, persistence, retention, completion, and post-college employment outcomes.
+The following fields are included: enrollment, persistence, learn more about enrollment, persistence, retention, completion, and post-college employment outcomes.
+The college uses these data points for accreditation; more information is available on the Accreditation page.

 Dashboards linked to outside organizations are available to users, however some dashboards only allow access to employees within the state community college system.
 LWTech employees may also view additional dashboards by visiting the link at the bottom of this page.